Please use the contact section below.

 - the appropriateness of the course work for meeting baccalaureate degree requirements at the University.

-- Credit granted by another institution for nontraditional experiences, College Level Examination Program (CLEP), Advanced Placement (AP), International Baccalaureate (IB), military training, will be re-evaluated for content and comparability.
+- Credit granted by another institution for nontraditional experiences, College Level Examination Program (CLEP), Advanced Placement (AP), International Baccalaureate (IB), or military training will be re-evaluated for content and comparability.
 Evaluation is based upon the standards set by the Transfer Authority on that University of Minnesota campus.

-- Transfer credits become applicable to a University of Minnesota degree program or certificate program only after the student has been admitted as a degree-seeking student or admitted to the certificate program.
+- Transfer credits become applicable to a University of Minnesota degree program or certificate program only after the student has been admitted as a degree-seeking student or admitted to the certificate program and official transcripts from prior institutions have been received by the University of Minnesota.

 This policy is not applicable to the Duluth campus.